cedriclemercier/discord-chat-scanner/README.md

 # Discord scanner

-Scans for opensea, etherscan or twitter links in a discord channel using selenium
+Scans for keywords or links in a discord chat then sends a notif to another chat